Model Restrictiveness in Functional and Structural Settings: Applications

 The discrepancy function follows Section~\ref{subsec:sp.model} and is defined as

 where $\bar{h}(Z) = \mathbb{E}[h(X,Z)|Z]$.
 In the implementation, $\bar{h}$ is obtained by projecting $h$ onto higher-order polynomial functions of the instruments $Z$.
-When computing the infimum over $h$, we draw 20 candidate $h$-functions from a Gaussian process prior with Mat\'ern-3/2 kernel. \footnote{Robustness checks that vary the kernel choice and the function-draw procedure yield similar results; see Online Appendix~\ref{subsec:detail.example3}.}
+When computing the infimum over $h$, we draw 100 candidate $h$-functions from a Gaussian process prior with Mat\'ern-3/2 kernel. \footnote{Robustness checks that vary the kernel choice and the function-draw procedure yield similar results; see Online Appendix~\ref{subsec:detail.example3}.}

-\subsubsection{Results.}
+\subsubsection{Results}

-Table \ref{tab:emp3.restrictiveness} reports restrictiveness for the discrete-choice models when price is treated as endogenous.
-Relative to the no-endogeneity case, restrictiveness is substantially higher for each model under each eligible set.
-For example, under eligible set ``NP Both", restrictiveness for MNL increases from 0.154 to 0.758, and for MXL from 0.112 to 0.679.
+In Panel A of Table~\ref{tab:emp_restrictiveness_completeness}, the ``With Endogeneity'' columns report restrictiveness for the discrete-choice models when price is treated as endogenous.
+Relative to the no-endogeneity case, restrictiveness is substantially higher for each model under each eligible set, as recorded in the ``Change'' column.
+For example, under eligible set ``NP Both", restrictiveness for MNL increases from 0.154 to 0.745, and for MXL from 0.112 to 0.667.
 This reflects the additional constraints imposed by the moment conditions: each structural model must now match both its functional form and the exogeneity restrictions, which makes it harder to approximate the pseudo-true share.

 Across all three eligible sets, MXL is the least restrictive model, while MNL and NL yield nearly identical restrictiveness.
-This contrasts with the no-endogeneity case, where both NL and MXL are less restrictiveness than MNL; here, the nesting parameter in NL does not play a role in relaxing restrictiveness once endogeneity restrictions are imposed.
+This contrasts with the no-endogeneity case, where both NL and MXL are less restrictive than MNL; here, the nesting parameter in NL does not play a role in relaxing restrictiveness once endogeneity restrictions are imposed.
 Moreover, as in the no-endogeneity case, the role of the mean utility component remains central.
 Restrictiveness under the ``NP Mean" eligible set is close to that under ``NP Both" for all models.
-By contrast, the ``NP Individual'' eligible set delivers somewhat lower restrictiveness, but the levels remain high, ranging from 0.587 to 0.631.
+By contrast, the ``NP Individual'' eligible set delivers somewhat lower restrictiveness, but the levels remain high, ranging from 0.548 to 0.594.
 Moment restrictions prevent a parametric mean utility component from yielding restrictiveness values close to zero.

-Table \ref{tab:emp3.completeness} reports completeness for the three models.
+In Panel B of Table~\ref{tab:emp_restrictiveness_completeness}, the ``With Endogeneity'' columns report completeness for the three models.
 Mixed logit achieves slightly higher completeness than MNL and NL, while MNL and NL remain nearly identical.